True Crime Trivia Questions

 Versus Mode

-Play locally against friends
+Play locally against friends or the computer

 Wordle